nylas/nylas-nodejs/UPGRADE.md

 To upgrade to the new SDK, you update your dependencies to use the new version.
 This can be done by installing the new version of the SDK using npm or yarn.

+**Note:** There is a minimum Node version has now been set to the lowest supported LTS, Node v16.

 ```bash
 npm install nylas@beta
 ```